nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/administration/configuration-parameters-index-nuxeoconf.md

 #### `org.nuxeo.cmis.joins`

-**Since Nuxeo 6.0**

-Since Nuxeo 6.0\.
 When true, CMISQL JOINs are allowed if VCS is used.

 **Default Value**